tbethe/rusty-tls-scanner/README.md

 * Rust toolchain (recommended to install via `rustup`).
 * OpenSSL

-* Cargo, Rust's package manager, will take care of all the rust dependencies.
+* Cargo (installed by `rustup`) is Rust's package manager.
+Cargo will take care of all the rust dependencies.

 ### How to build
 Simply run `cargo build --release` and find the binary in the `/target` directory